ktdreyer/python-nfsn/README.rst

 License and Copyright
 =====================

 This software is CC0 1.0 Universal (CC0 1.0) Public Domain Dedication.
+See
+``COPYING`` for the full CC0 text.